 Rather than using a second round of weed spray on the corn, which would cost thousands of dollars for a crop that may not break even, we are going to use our 1980 John Deere 4440 tractor to pull our 1993 Hiniker 5000 cultivator to root out weeds in between the corn rows.

 This method is something organic farmers do.
 It’s tedious and must be timed perfectly.
 The corn must be just the right height and there can’t be heavy rains in the forecast.
 The timing is right for us.
 We will save thousands.
 Thousands that we can’t afford to spend right now on a crop that is iffy at best.
-According to MacroTrends corn prices are comparable to 2014, though the inputs (land cost, fertilizer, seed and fuel as example) have risen.
+According to MacroTrends corn prices are comparable to 2014, though the inputs (land cost, fertilizer, seed and fuel) have risen.
 So you figure out how to make the multiple variables of farming work within the conditions you face each season.
 We haven’t cultivated this much for ten years!

 Remember when we had such a hard time planting corn?
 The growing season so far has been just as difficult!